 While a good meal for two in a decent restaurant may cost you somewhere around $15-$20 (including beer), a rented room may not cost you any less than $200-$400 per month for a single room accommodation.
 This, however, also depends on the city where you are volunteering.
-For example, the rates for a rented room while volunteering in Bangkok might be a bit higher than the ones in Surin or Chiang Mai.
+For example, the rates for a rented room while volunteering in Bangkok might be a bit higher than the ones in Chiang Mai.
 Similarly, various activities and things may differ on price scale for different program locations in Thailand.
-This may include, but not limited to, transportation, meals, groceries etc.
+This may include but is not limited to, transportation, meals, groceries, etc.

 If you are already in Bangkok, VolSol can arrange for a pickup from your local address/lodging/hotel.
-However, you will need to inform your in-country coordinator well in advance for the same.
+However, you will need to inform your in-country coordinator well in advance of the same.

 Please Note: During your time of volunteering, if you leave Thailand (for example: to spend a weekend in Cambodia and Laos), it will be your responsibility to re-enter Thailand and get the relevant Visa at the border.

 What vaccinations are required before arriving in Thailand?

 Thailand is a safe country for travelers.
 We would suggest you carry your general medicines before you travel to Thailand.
 Further, we also recommend you consult your doctor before flying, in case there’s any special medication that you might require.

 We recommend the following basic vaccinations for your safety:

 What are the Do’s and Don’t in Thailand?